Caligatio/jsSHA/CONTRIBUTING.md

   reasons, only `dist` files created by the maintainer(s) are distributed.
 - Although the CI/CD pipeline should take care of this, please, at minimum, run `npm build && npm test` before submitting your PR.
+- Some of our users still use JavaScript engines that only support ECMAScript 3 (ES3) which was adopted back in 1999.
+Please try to make sure that any new code is compatible with ES3.